brenelz/tennis-trivia/README.md

 ## Future improvements

-- have users login with supabase
+- have users login with Supabase
-- store highscores in supabase
+- store highscores in Supabase
 - choose difficulty (would change the rank of players selected)
 - challenge other users